© Crown copyright 2014

-The possible links to autism and Crohn’s disease were investigated by Public Health England (PHE), and have been proved wrong.
+The possible links to autism and Crohn’s disease were investigated by Public Health England (now UK Health Security Agency), and have been proved wrong.

 The MMR vaccine remains the most effective and safest way of protecting children against these dangerous diseases.
 We urge parents to make sure their children have the MMR vaccine.

 One of the myths circulating in the press was that the vaccine had been inadequately tested for safety.
 This information was wrong; there’s extensive high quality information to back up the safety of MMR.

 With single vaccines, children would need 6 separate injections:

 - 3 primary doses - 1 measles, 1 mumps, 1 rubella

 - 3 pre-school boosters

 Each injection can be uncomfortable and the act of immunisation is sometimes distressing for children.